 Press and public have witnessed his distinctive musical personality, and have praised his highly sensitive interpretations.

-As a prize winner of more than 15 international competitions, Matthieu Idmtal has been a guest at the main Belgian stages such as Bozar, Flagey, De Bijloke, De Singel, Concertgebouw Brugge, Philharmonie de Liège, Handelsbeurs,… and made part of international festivals such as the Klara Festival, Festival Musiq’3, Les Sommets du Classique (Switzerland), Palermo Classica (Italy), Musicales and Côte Chalonnaise (France), Les Sommets Musicaux de Gstaad (Switzerland), Festival Musical d’Arcangues (France), Festival Zeeuwsch-Vlaanderen (Netherlands), Les Festivals de Wallonie,…
+As a prize winner of more than 15 international competitions, Matthieu Idmtal has been a guest at the main Belgian stages such as Bozar, Flagey, De Bijloke, De Singel, Concertgebouw Brugge, Philharmonie de Liège, Handelsbeurs,… and made part of international festivals such as the Klara Festival, Festival Musiq’3, Les Sommets du Classique (Switzerland), Palermo Classica (Italy), Musicales and Côte Chalonnaise (France), Les Sommets Musicaux de Gstaad (Switzerland), Festival Musical d’Arcangues (France), Festival Zeeuwsch-Vlaanderen (Netherlands), Festival en Poitou (France), Les Festivals de Wallonie,…

-The still young pianist has now three CD’s to his credit: the complete sonatas for violin and piano by E. Grieg together with violinist Maya Levy (2017), the 12 Etudes Op.
+The young pianist has now three CD’s to his credit: the complete sonatas for violin and piano by E. Grieg together with violinist Maya Levy (2017), the 12 Etudes Op.
 8 & 24 Preludes, Op.
 11 by A. Scriabin (2018), and the Piano Sonata, Op.
 7 & 14 Lyrische Stücke by E. Grieg (2021), published by Piano Classics.

 These recordings quickly received high critical acclaim such as “This is definitely one of the better Scriabin CD’s of the last decade” (De Muze), or “In a sublime way, he joins the beauty of sound with expression.
 His playing contains a variated and colourful toucher, supple phrasing, a natural rubato, pricesly elaborated dynamics, and a contagious imagination.
 Idmtal is a poet at the piano.”
 (Magazine Stretto).